Investing

 Invest in shares for the long-term

 A 9.1% p.a. return over 30 years will turn $10,000 into $135,000.
-If you can top that account up with another $250 per fortnight over that period you’d end up with well over $1,000,000.
+If you topped that account up with another $250 per fortnight over that period, you’d end up with well over $1,000,000.

-The way to mitigate your risk is to understand the tenets of good investing, and to diversify your portfolio.
-For the long-term, look at diversification (i.e. having a mixture of investments that complement one another) as a way to reduce your risk significantly compared to stock picking at random.
+For the long-term, look at diversification (i.e. having a mixture of investments that complement one another) as a way to reduce your risk significantly compared to picking stocks at random.

-ETFs, like those offered by Stockspot, are a good option for the risk averse investor as a single ETF provides exposure to hundreds of companies.
+ETFs, like those offered by Stockspot, are a good option for the risk-averse investor as a single ETF provides exposure to hundreds of companies.

 Stockspot recommends ETFs that are low in fees.
 This is important as paying just a few per cent per year in fees may not sound like much, but it could easily end up costing you more than $100,000 in the long run.